News — Page 370

 Although he represents a district that is more than 200 miles from the site of the proposed $2.1 billion new I-10 Mobile Bay Bridge that is at the center of controversy because of the possibility of the use of tolling as a means of financing, State Sen. Tom Whatley (R-Auburn) said he is grateful for […]

-AUBURN — The Alabama Republican Party on Saturday held its annual summer meeting in Lee County for the first time, with a host of resolutions and a proposed bylaw change on the agenda.
-Members of the party’s state executive committee assembled at The Hotel at Auburn University and heard a call-to-action from ALGOP Chairman Terry […]
+The Alabama Republican Party on Saturday held its annual summer meeting in Auburn for the first time, with a host of items on the agenda.

 For years – 13, to be exact – Dr. Kevin White has been on a mission to improve wastewater management infrastructure in portions of rural Alabama.
 He’s discovered that, in some areas, more than half of the households have raw sewage in their yards, the result of either a failed septic system or having no […]